MicrosoftDocs/azure-dev-docs/articles/ansible/includes/ansible-test-configuration.md

             var: rg
     ```

 1. Run the playbook using [ansible-playbook](https://docs.ansible.com/ansible/latest/cli/ansible-playbook.html).
-Replace the placeholders with the appropriate values for your environment.
+Replace the placeholders with the name and location of the resource group to be created.

     ```bash
     ansible-playbook create_rg.yml --extra-vars "name=<resource_group_name> location=<resource_group_location>"